GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

     gmt gravfft bat.grd -D1665 -Gwater_g.grd -E4

-Now subtract it to your free-air anomaly faa.grd and you will get the Bouguer anomaly.
+Now subtract it from your free-air anomaly faa.grd and you will get the Bouguer anomaly.
 You may wonder why we are subtracting and not adding.
 After all the Bouguer anomaly pretends to correct the mass deficiency presented by the water layer, so we should add because water is less